fedyk/mtproto-nodejs-client/README.md

 ## Credits

 The library was initially created by [@alik0211](https://github.com/alik0211/mtproto-core).
-I just added TypeScript.
+I added TypeScript, removed browser support and adjusted code to focus only on Node.js support.

 ## License